Vice President at Concrete Mortgage Capital Inc. and runs Ezrat Achim

 “Many chapters of the book of our people went unread due to the lack of documentation of Sephardic history.
 The beginning of our people started in Sephardic communities, and are arguably the most important ones for us to know.”

 3. Bad habit?
 Thinking of constant growth obsessively

 4. Last book you read?
 It’s All in Your Mind by Sarah Yosef

 5. Party trick?
 Juggle

 Allen (Yehuda) Azoulay has always been passionate about his heritage, and so created the Sephardic Legacy Series – Institute for Preserving Sephardic Heritage.
-This upcoming year he plans on paving the path towards his PhD in Sephardic studies, while working as Vice President at Concrete Mortgage Capital Inc. and Investor representative for Queen Funding LLC based in NJ.
-On the side, he also runs Ezrat Achim, an organization that helps Jewish (mainly Sephardic) families in need.
+This upcoming year he plans on paving the path towards his PhD in Sephardic studies, while working as Vice President at Concrete Mortgage Capital Inc. On the side, he also runs Ezrat Achim, an organization that helps Jewish (mainly Sephardic) families in need.